joshuamkite/tarot-card-shuffle-draw-lambda/README.md

 1. **Build and Deploy the SAM Application without a pre-assigned DNS entry:**

-   Unfortunately, as at August 2024, there appears to be a bug with SAM that means that using the command flag `--template-file` to specify a template named something other than the deafult `template.yaml` means that the _source code_ and assets are uploaded rather than the _built binaries_ and assets for the lambdas.
+   Unfortunately, as at August 2024, there appears to be a bug with SAM that means that using the command flag `--template-file` to specify a template named something other than the default `template.yaml` means that the _source code_ and assets are uploaded rather than the _built binaries_ and assets for the lambdas.
 If you wish to deploy without a preassigned DNS entry then you should rename/move the provided `template.yaml` and change the name of `template-no-domain.yaml` to `template.yaml`.
 You can then deploy without the parameter-overrides above, e.g.

 ```sh
    sam build && sam deploy \